 The spectrum of business process automation technologies

 Low-code and RPA are complementary process automation technologies.
 When combined they produce intelligent automation.
-This is a tool which is much more robust and can automate a broader set of processes than using just one technology.
-Take a look at this report from Gartner.
+This is a tool which is much more robust — and can automate a broader set of processes than using just one technology.
+Take a look at what Gartner thinks about the future.